alastairreid/mycelia/README.md

+A
-Information about [resilient] gardens, [rewilding], [biodiversity], wildlife corridors and whatever that leads to.
+<a href="https://alastairreid.github.io/mycelia/">website</a> collecting information about [resilient] gardens, [rewilding], [biodiversity], wildlife corridors and whatever that leads to.

 This site is my personal [Zettelkasten].
 It is my attempt to organize information as I read things by creating a network of concepts with lots of interconnections.